How to Export Data from SQL Server to Excel

 Being able to export data from SQL Server to Excel is a common requirement in most businesses.
 We’ve looked at three methods for performing this day-to-day task.
 The first uses the SQL Server Import and Export Wizard, which is native functionality in SQL Server.
 The second method uses the native ‘Get & Transform’ tools in Excel.
 The third uses the SQL Spreads Add-In for Excel.

-Try SQL Spreads to see how quick and easy it is to export data from SQL Server to Excel; download a free trial version today.
+Try SQL Spreads to see how quick and easy it is to both export and import data from SQL Server to Excel; download a free trial version today.

 Try SQL Spreads for free